 Here are our top three tips if you think you may have PCOS:

-- Look at balancing your blood sugar.
+- Balance your blood sugar.
 As mentioned, over 70% of those with PCOS have insulin-resistant PCOS.
-This means it is vital to improving insulin sensitivity.
-There are many ways to do this including focusing on sleep, exercise, and blood sugar balance.
+This means it is vital to improve insulin sensitivity.
+There are many ways to do this, including focusing on sleep, exercise, and blood sugar balance.
 Start by eating three main meals a day with no snacks and prioritising protein with each meal, especially your breakfast.